You are here

 The National Center for Science Education (NCSE) is a not-for-profit organization that defends and promotes the teaching of science in public schools.
 We provide information, resources, and support related to areas of science that are often attacked on social or political grounds—such as climate change and evolution.
 Our mission is to ensure that these topics are presented in a scientific, engaging, and accurate manner in the classroom.

 Science education in America is under attack and science teachers are at the forefront of this challenge.
 There are many topics in the sciences that are scientifically sound, but politically and socially controversial, leaving educators at risk of being challenged anytime they try to address these issues.
-The most prevalent challenges appear when teachers attempt to teach climate change and evolution, but other issues have arisen around genetically modified foods, and the Big Bang.
-It is NCSE’s position that socially controversial science topics must be taught appropriately in the science classroom, and we work with educators to ensure that they are supported to do this.
+Teachers are most frequently challenged when they attempt to teach climate change and evolution, but problems occasionally arise around other issues such as genetically modified foods and the Big Bang.
+It is NCSE’s position that socially controversial science topics must be taught accurately in the science classroom, and we work with educators to ensure that they have the support they need to do this.

-We are looking for two interns (one full-time and one part-time) for three months (June-August 2015) to help with NCSE’s launch of a new teacher engagement campaign to support and defend educators as they teach these topics, with a particular focus on climate change education.
-This is a unique opportunity for someone with a science background to learn about science advocacy to support one of the most important groups: science teachers.
+We are looking for one intern for three months (June-August 2016) to help with NCSE’s teacher engagement, with a particular focus on climate change education.
+This is a unique opportunity for someone with a science background to learn about science advocacy and help support one of science’s most important communities: science teachers.

 The selected candidate will receive training in:

-The interns will work at the NCSE headquarters located in Oakland, CA.
+The intern will work at the NCSE headquarters located in Oakland, California.

 Salary and benefits:

-There are two paid positions, one full-time (40 hours a week) and one part-time (16 hours a week) at the NCSE offices in Oakland.
-The internship mentor will meet with each intern on a weekly basis, and be present while the interns are working.
+This is a full-time (40 hours a week) position at the NCSE offices in Oakland.
+The internship mentor will meet with the intern on a weekly basis, and be present while the intern is working.
 The internship will last for the entire summer: June–August.
 Due to the short nature of the internship, there will not be an opportunity for the intern to take a vacation during this time, though we do have July 4 off.
-The full-time position pays $6,000 for the summer; the part-time position pays $2,000.
-No benefits are associated with either position.
+The full-time position pays $6,000 for the summer.
+No benefits are associated with this position.
 NCSE is an equal-opportunity employer.

-Please specify if you are applying for the full- or part-time position.
-Include a cover letter, contact information for three references, and a résumé.
-E-mail all three to Minda Berbeco PhD, Programs and Policy Director: firstname.lastname@example.org.
-Applications must be received by April 1, 2015.
+Please include a cover letter, three references, and a résumé.
+E-mail all three to Minda Berbeco PhD, Programs and Policy Director: email@example.com.
+Applications must be received by March 1, 2016.